 While chef Gordon’s lesson was playing on my laptop, I carefully followed his instructions to a T. His instructions were clear, and the lessons showed me exactly how to do it.

 And I’m happy to say that I did!

 Here’s my own version of Poached Eggs and Mushrooms on Brioche:

 And it tasted even better!

 Overall, I loved the experience of taking this MasterClass.
-Perhaps one of the reasons why is that I really didn’t expect much going in.
+Perhaps one of the reasons is that I really didn’t expect much going in.

 But I kept an open mind and I am so glad I did!
 As a novice cook, the lessons were easy to follow.

-While weighing my pros and cons, I would say I was more than satisfied with this course.
+While weighing the pros and cons, I would say I was more than satisfied with this course.
 And for some of you who want more advanced cooking courses, chef Ramsay also offers a second-part course aside from this one.
 And MasterClass offers other courses from the world’s greatest chefs as well.